How do you manage tasks and remember things in desktop Linux? I guess you use a note-taking app .

 We do have a bunch of Evernote alternatives for Linux that you can use to make notes and to-do lists.
 But what if you want something that focuses only on making to-do lists and also helps you set a reminder for the tasks?

 Well, if you want something dead simple and useful – ‘Go For It!’ is a great option to try.

 Note: It is worth noting that Go For It! is now in active development as a fork by Jonathan Moerman on GitHub.
 So, make sure to contribute there – instead of the older GitHub page.

-Go For It! productivity desktop app for Linux
+Go For It!
+Productivity Desktop App for Linux

-Go For It! is a simple to do list app that comes with a timer to keep you focused on the work.
-So, you add a task to the list and can attach a timer to it.
-It will keep remind you to work on the task.
+Go For It! is a simple to-do list app that comes with a timer to keep you focused on the work.
+So, you add tasks to the list and can attach a timer to it.
+And, it will keep remind you to work on the task.